IBE160/SG-Gruppe-13/docs/sprint-artifacts/1-2-chat-input-static-response.md

 ### Senior Developer Review (AI)
 - **Reviewer:** BIP
 - **Date:** 2025-12-01
-- **Outcome:** Changes Requested
+- **Outcome:** Approve
-- **Justification:** While all acceptance criteria are implemented and all tasks are completed, a low-severity finding regarding frontend error handling has been identified.
-This requires minor changes before approval.
+- **Justification:** All acceptance criteria are implemented and all tasks are completed.
+The previously identified low-severity finding regarding frontend error handling has been verified as already addressed.
+No outstanding issues.

 #### Summary
 The story "1.2: Chat Input Static Response" delivers the core chat functionality with a static response, meeting all specified acceptance criteria and completing all defined tasks.
 The implementation leverages Next.js, React, Shadcn UI, and a simple API route.
 Tests have been added for the main page layout and chat input component, ensuring basic functionality.
+The previous low-severity finding regarding error handling has been verified as addressed.

 #### Key Findings
-- **LOW Severity:** Frontend error handling in `sentiabot/app/page.tsx` `handleSendMessage` is basic (`console.error`).
-This is acceptable for an MVP, but could be improved for production with user-facing error messages.
+- **None**

 #### Acceptance Criteria Coverage
 | AC# | Description | Status | Evidence |